 - Otter Wax – Works great.

-- Sno Seal – Very effective, but DEFINITELY changes the leather (unless you are dealing with a glossy black to begin with).
+- Sno Seal – Very effective, but definitely changes the leather (unless you are dealing with a very glossy finished leather to begin with).

 Additional Waterproofing Hacks: